 Although male breast cancer is sporadic - with an incidence of about 1 in every 100,000 men, ATSDR scientists said the numbers suggested a possible association between male breast cancer and cumulative exposure to multiple contaminants found at Camp Lejeune.

-Camp Lejeune was not the only base with contamination issues; today, contamination is known and confirmed at hundreds of sites and military bases, including:
+Camp Lejeune was not the only base with contamination issues; today, contamination is known and confirmed at hundreds of sites and military bases.
+See other contaminated military bases.

 Perchloroethylene (PCE) is a volatile, highly stable, and nonflammable liquid; for these chemical properties, it is widely used by the military and industry as a degreasing solvent for machine parts and aircraft.

 The U.S. Environmental Protection Agency (EPA) has classified PCE as "likely to be carcinogenic to humans" based on sufficient evidence of carcinogenicity in animals and suggestive evidence in humans.
 The International Agency for Research on Cancer (IARC), a division of the World Health Organization (WHO), has also concluded that PCE is "probably carcinogenic to humans"based on similar evidence.